 Civitavecchia Rome Cruise Port Guide

-It is the gateway to Rome, sitting approximately 80km away to the northwest of the eternal city.
+The city of Rome is located approximately 80km away to the northwest of the eternal city.

-Read also: Best Hotels in Civitavecchia and near FCO Airport
+Read also: The Best Hotels near Civitavecchia Port

 Civitavecchia Cruise Terminals